Planning a trip by bike

 - In Google Maps, click "Get Directions" and then the Bike symbol.
 Input your starting and ending address.

 - Gives total distance, approximate travel time, turn cues, and map.
 May offer several distinct routes to choose from.

 - You can click a point on the route map line and drag it to change the suggested route to better reflect your preference.

 - By zooming in you can also find TriMet transit points, if you want to combine a bike ride with bus or light rail.

 Ride the City

 Ride The City is a bike trip planning tool with pages for several cities across the nation, including New York, Washington, DC, and San Francisco.

-A clever app for iPhone or iPad that uses maps from local providers (all of Portland's Bike maps are included, plus many other municipalities and regions) and adds GPS to help you find where you are.
+A clever app that uses maps from local providers (all of Portland's Bike maps are included, plus many other municipalities and regions) and adds GPS to help you find where you are.
 Does not suggest a route, but lets you plan one, make notes on your map, etc. (small fee to download)